 - Healthcare providers will monitor your child until he or she is awake.
 They will feel your child's stomach and listen to his or her bowel sounds with a stethoscope.
 Your child's healthcare provider will talk to you about what he or she saw or found during the procedure.

 - Before your child can eat or drink, he or she may need to pass the air put into the colon during the procedure.
-Your child may need to walk around or lie on his or her side to help move the air out.
+Your child may need to walk around or lie on his or her left side to help move the air out.
 Once your child has passed gas and is able to drink, he or she can go home.

 - Your child may feel bloated or have stomach cramps.
 If tissue or growths were removed, your child may have a small amount of blood in his or her bowel movements for 1 to 2 days after the procedure.